2022–23 Premier League: Summary

+Going into the final day of the season, two relegation places were still to be confirmed, with Everton, Leeds United and Leicester City all potentially at threat of relegation.
+Leeds failed to repeat their last day escape of the previous season and were also relegated after three years back in the top flight, losing 4–1 at home to Tottenham Hotspur.
+Everton escaped relegation after a 1–0 win over Bournemouth, extending their top flight stay to a 70th consecutive year.
+The Toffees' survival confirmed Leicester's relegation after a nine year stay in the top flight, despite a 2–1 home win over West Ham.
+Their relegation came only seven years after being crowned champions of England, and they became only the second club in the Premier League era after Blackburn Rovers to be relegated as previous title winners.

 Developments

 Starting from the 2022–23 season, clubs are able to make five substitutions rather than three.
-These substitutions can be made in three stoppages during game time, and additionally at half time, in line with other top European leagues - Serie A, La Liga, Ligue 1 and the Bundesliga.
-There was a mid-season break for the 2022 FIFA World Cup in Qatar, when the last matches were played on the weekend of 12–13 November 2022, and the first matches after the World Cup were played on 26 December 2022, after the 2022 FIFA World Cup Final on 18 December 2022.
+These substitutions can be made in three stoppages during game time, and additionally at half time, in line with other top European leagues – Serie A, La Liga, Ligue 1 and the Bundesliga.

+There was a mid-season break for the 2022 FIFA World Cup in Qatar, with the last matches before the hiatus played on the weekend of 12–13 November 2022 and the first matches after the World Cup played on 26 December 2022, after the World Cup final on 18 December 2022.